-- d.
-Been convicted of a violation of State or local laws relating to motor vehicle traffic control, other than a parking violation, which violation arose in connection with any reportable traffic accident; or - e.
-Refused to take a chemical test when charged with an implied consent offense, as defined in G.S.
-20-16.2; and - (2) The applicant certifies, and provides satisfactory evidence, that he is regularly employed in a job requiring the operation of a commercial motor vehicle, and he either: - a.
-Has previously taken and successfully completed a skills test that was administered by a state with a classified licensing and testing system and the test was behind the wheel in a vehicle representative of the class and, if applicable, the type of commercial motor vehicle for which the applicant seeks to be licensed; or - b.
-Has operated for the relevant two-year period under subpart (1)a. of this subsection, a vehicle representative of the class and, if applicable, the type of commercial motor vehicle for which the applicant seeks to be licensed.

-- (d) A commercial drivers license or learner's permit shall not be issued to a person while he is subject to a disqualification from driving a commercial motor vehicle, or while his drivers license is suspended, revoked, or cancelled in any state; nor shall a commercial drivers license be issued unless the person who has applied for the license first surrenders all other drivers licenses issued by the Division or by another state.
-If a person surrenders a drivers license issued by another state, the Division must return the license to the issuing state for cancellation. - (e) A commercial driver learner's permit may be issued to an individual who holds a regular Class C drivers license and has passed the knowledge test for the class and type of commercial motor vehicle the individual will be driving.
+- Refused to take a chemical test when charged with an implied 1 e.
+2 consent offense, as defined in G.S.
+20-16.2; and 3 (2) The applicant certifies, and provides satisfactory evidence, that he is regularly employed in a job requiring the operation of a commercial 5 motor vehicle, and he either: Has previously taken and successfully completed a skills test a. that was administered by a state with a classified licensing and testing system and the test was behind the wheel in a vehicle representative of the class and, if applicable, the type of commercial motor vehicle for which the applicant seeks to be licensed; or 11 - Has operated for the relevant two-year period under subpart b.
+(1)a. of this subsection, a vehicle representative of the class and, if applicable, the type of commercial motor vehicle for which the applicant seeks to be licensed. - (d) A commercial drivers license or learner's permit shall not be issued to a person while he is subject to a disqualification from driving a commercial motor vehicle, or while his drivers license is suspended, revoked, or cancelled in any state; nor shall a commercial drivers license be issued unless the person who has applied for the license first surrenders all other drivers licenses issued by the Division or by another state.
+If a person surrenders a drivers license issued by another state, the Division must return the license to the issuing state for cancellation. - A commercial driver learner's permit may be issued to an individual who holds a regular Class C drivers license and has passed the knowledge test for the class and type of commercial motor vehicle the individual will be driving.
 The permit is valid for a period not to exceed six months and may be renewed or reissued only once within a two-year period.
 The fee for a commercial driver learner's permit is the same as the fee set by G.S.
 20-7 for a regular learner's permit.
 G.S.
 20-7(m) governs the issuance of a restricted instruction permit for a prospective school bus driver."